kevin2600-cmd/kevin2600-cmd.github.io/_posts/2024-09-07-Grand-Theft-Auto-RF-Locks-Hacking-Flipper-Zero-Edition-Part2.md

 ### 0x04.
 KEELOQ DECRYPTION

 <p align="justify">
-In the world of crypto, there is a well-known Kerckhoff principle; a crypto system should be secure even if the attacker knows all the details about the system, except the secret key.
-However, have you ever wondered what happen if that secret key leaked from manufacturer or a default manufacturer key from the datasheet used in the final products?
-These kinds of incidents are not uncommon; remember the mifare crypto1 default key hacks, anyone?
+In the world of cryptography, the well-known Kerckhoff's principle states that a cryptosystem should remain secure even if the attacker knows all the details about the system, except for the secret key.
+However, have you ever wondered what happens if that secret key is leaked by the manufacturer or if a default manufacturer key from the datasheet is used in the final products?
+Such incidents are not uncommon—remember the MIFARE Crypto1 default key hacks?
 Let’s take a widely used rolling code algorithm called Keeloq as an example.
 </p>

 ![image](https://github.com/user-attachments/assets/fe53e119-fbf7-4a8c-abbe-9cad0edf9f59)

 <p align="justify">
-KeeLoq is a proprietary cipher owned by Microchip.
-It is widely used in keyfob systems by car companies such as Honda, Toyota, Volvo, Volkswagen Group and so on.
-If we found HCS200 or HCS300 series chipset inside the keyfob, which means we are facing the Keeloq cipher based system.
-In March 2008, researchers from the Ruhr University, Bochum, broke the KeeLoq-based cipher with side-channel analysis.
-By measuring the power consumption of a device during encryption, the researchers can extract the manufacturer key from the receivers and the remote control.
+KeeLoq is a proprietary cipher owned by Microchip and is widely used in keyfob systems by car manufacturers such as Honda, Toyota, Volvo, Volkswagen Group, and others.
+If we find an HCS200 or HCS300 series chipset inside the keyfob, it indicates the use of the KeeLoq cipher.
+In March 2008, researchers from Ruhr University Bochum managed to break the KeeLoq-based cipher using side-channel analysis.
+By measuring the power consumption of a device during encryption, they were able to extract the manufacturer key from both the receiver and the remote control.
 </p>

 ![image](https://github.com/user-attachments/assets/9b73f89a-d684-45b1-bd94-822674436a4d)

 <p align="justify">
-When we connect the HCS201 chip to an oscilloscope or logic analyzer, we can see Keeloq's signal waveform.
-First, there will be a preamble at the start of the signal, followed by the rolling codes, serial number, function code and status code.
+When connecting the HCS201 chip to an oscilloscope or logic analyzer, we can observe KeeLoq's signal waveform.
+Initially, a preamble appears at the start of the signal, followed by the rolling code, serial number, function code, and status code.
 </p>

 ![image](https://github.com/user-attachments/assets/c0b350ad-0824-42ea-9387-13ef09ce3dd1)

 ![image](https://github.com/user-attachments/assets/a0c47e1f-1999-4541-8ffe-dc34e68b5a00)

-Keeloq data structure has a total of 66 bits, including 32 bits of rolling code, 28 bits of serial number, and 4 bits of button function code and 2 bits of status code.
-The encoding is PWM.
+The KeeLoq data structure consists of a total of 66 bits: 32 bits for the rolling code, 28 bits for the serial number, 4 bits for the button function code, and 2 bits for the status code.
+The encoding method used is Pulse Width Modulation (PWM).

 ![image](https://github.com/user-attachments/assets/e50a59fa-6ab0-4a71-910d-a357a1661b84)